DANS-KNAW/dd-dans-deposit-to-dataverse/docs/index.md

 * Temporal and Spatial Coverage (`dansTemporalSpatial`)
 * Data Vault Metadata (`dansDataVaultMetadata`)

+#### Embargoes
+The element `ddm:available` in `dataset.xml` contains the date when the files in the dataset should become available.
+If it contains a future date, all the files in the deposit are placed under embargo, excluding the ones that have been released in a previous version.
+The files that have been released in a previous version may have been placed under embargo when that version was published.
+However, it is not possible to change that embargo by creating a new version.

+Although Dataverse allows you to set embargo at the file level, it is currently not possible to specify an embargo for specific files through the DANS deposit APIs.

 #### File level metadata
 The file level metadata is derived from the deposit as follows: